 We then define in more detail all activities for the first quarter.
 The key goal of the first quarter should be a ‘pilot’: the first project that will get us started and can create positive outcomes (proof).
 Typically, this would be starting the innovation team and that team supporting one or two innovation teams that are already running in the company.
 Or it could be a startup competition to attract external startups.

 The key to our approach is that everything happens incrementally.
 We define a high level strategy, while acknowledging this is subject to change (based on the feedback/outcomes we get).
-We assemble an innovation team with the understanding that they also iteratively form and grow in their knowledge and experience.
+The, we assemble an innovation team with the understanding that they also iteratively form and grow in their knowledge and experience.
 We plan for 1 quarter, launch the first initiatives, gather all our learning and then decide what we do in the next quarter (for which we already have a high level roadmap).

 Most startups use ‘the lean startup’ as their guide.
 The central idea is creating an MVP to test our assumptions.
-We build that MVP, let users interact with it, generate data and then learn from the data.
+We build that MVP, let users interact with it, generate data, and then learn from the data.
 With data in hand, we build the next version of our MVP.
 In our agile innovation path, the product is ‘innovation’.
 We define the MVP together, launch it, learn and build the next version.
 Once we find ‘product market fit’ (successful innovations that contribute to the goals we set out to achieve), we scale the product.